OpenSecuritySummit/oss2018/content/tracks/DevSecOps/user-sessions/integrating-security-tools-in-the-sdl-using-owasp-devsecops-studio.md

 room_number  :
+status       : done              # draft, review-content, done organizers   : Imran Mohammed A participants :
+    - Francois Raynaud
+    - Timo Pagel
-status       : done              # draft, review-content, done organizers   : Imran Mohammed A participants : Francois Raynaud, Sophie Tonnoir, Timo Pagel description  : Using DevSecOps studio to learn and teach Integrating security tools in the SDL
+description  : Using DevSecOps studio to learn and teach Integrating security tools in the SDL
 ---